 Extreme discomfort in the chest which may last for a few quick seconds or may go and come back again repeating the pattern.

 ⦁ Pain radiating in the arm, jaw or throat

 The signs come subtly but bear deadly outcomes.
 Hence, in a blink of an eye rush to the hospital if you come across any of the above symptoms.

 The best key to ward away from heart diseases is by following preventive measures.
 It’s never too late to take the right steps for yourself.
-By cultivating healthy habits, you can reduce a whooping 50 percent risk of stroke just by the following approaches.
+By cultivating healthy habits, you can reduce a whopping 50 percent risk of the stroke just by the following approaches.

 - Getting enough sleep will reduce the likelihood of heart diseases.
 It will also help to control your stress which in turn will help curb the chances of heart diseases.

 - Stop alcohol consumption.
 With the increase in alcohol intake, the risk of cardiac conditions and many cancers such as breast and liver cancer increases threefold.